Sophie Gengembre Anderson: United States

 The family left France for the United States to escape the 1848 revolution.
-The family first settled in Cincinnati, Ohio, where she met her future husband, the British genre artist Walter Anderson.
+They first settled in Cincinnati, Ohio, where she met her future husband, the British genre artist Walter Anderson.
 Her brother Henry P. Gengembre (b.
 1825) was also an artist, active in Cincinnati in the early 1850s.

 Her portrait, figure and Brittany landscape paintings were exhibited in October 1849 at the Western Art Union Gallery.
 Also exhibited was a three panel set of Victorian London scenes entitled The Ladder of Love, which was described as "the lady, in her flowery 'May of Life,' awaits in her father's garden a stolen interview with her lover; in the second, she is seen eagerly caught in his impatient arms, ere he has yet left the ladder upon which he surmounted the garden wall; in the third, having received and given reveals of unfaltering love, she walks alone again – beautiful in the enrobing light of a summer moon, happy in the assurance that the warmth and devotedness of her affection is reciprocated."

 In 1851 four or more of her illustrations were included in the Historical Collections of the Great West by Henry Howe.
 She collaborated with Walter Anderson, her future husband, on portraits of Protestant Episcopal bishops and created other portraits in her business.